Estimate Time6 min

 Your personal and financial situations deserve as much attention as everything that leads up to your exit from the business.

 A big payout upfront can mean a big tax bill.
-And if the revenue from the sale moves you into a higher tax bracket, you could end up paying more than you would on the same amount stretched over several years.
-So while the prospect of a large immediate payout may be enticing, it’s important to bring your attorney or accountant into the discussion early on, so they can advise you on potential options to help mitigate tax consequences, such as establishing a charitable vehicle or passing assets to the next generation, for example.
+If the revenue from the sale moves you into a higher tax bracket, you could end up paying more than you would on the same amount stretched over several years.
+While the prospect of a large immediate payout may be enticing, it’s important to bring your attorney or accountant into the discussion early, so they can advise you on potential options to help mitigate tax consequences, such as establishing a charitable vehicle or passing assets to the next generation, for example.

-In addition, if you decide to stay on and continue to draw income, you’ll need to build that into your cash-flow planning.
+In addition, if you decide to stay and continue to draw income, you’ll need to build that into your cash-flow planning.
 The sale of the business can also have an impact on your estate plan.
-Conversations with your team should be had about possible estate tax considerations, trust and legacy planning, asset shifting, and chartable gifting.
+Consider having conversations with your team about possible estate tax considerations, trust and legacy planning, asset shifting, and chartable gifting.

 Beyond all the financial considerations, there is your emotional well-being.
-“You’ve put your soul into building your business, and a lifestyle that doesn’t include steering a company will take some getting used to,” explains Thornock.
+“You’ve put your soul into building your business, and a lifestyle that doesn’t include steering a company will be an adjustment,” explains Thornock.
 “But with the right amount of time and planning you can turn your focus to building the retirement life you deserve.”

 Start a conversation